tsedio/tsed/docs/tutorials/scalar.md

 ## Extra parameters

 Sometimes you want to display extra `in` parameters like `headers` without consuming it in an endpoint.
-It's possible describe extra parameters by using the @@In@@ decorator over the method.
+It's possible to describe extra parameters by using the @@In@@ decorator over the method.

 <<< @/tutorials/snippets/scalar/endpoint-extra-in-params.ts